garyrussell/message-stream-processing/README.md

 ## Consuming the Routed Streams

 Lets start routing these messages.
+For now we will route to log files.

 To do this we will set up the consumers first, in doing so we will set up the Rabbit MQ exchanges and queues to handle the messages we route.

 This is done in SCDF using named destinations:

 https://docs.spring.io/spring-cloud-dataflow/docs/1.2.3.RELEASE/reference/htmlsingle/#spring-cloud-dataflow-stream-dsl-named-destinations

-For each routingKey that our transformer will add, we will create a named destination.
-This will generate a Queue and Exchange.

-These are created by running the following commands in the SCDF shell:
+Here are the named destinations.

 ```shell